 If you need a tooth extracted, it’s possible in some cases to place a dental implant the same day.
 However, most patients at Shipp Family Dentistry will need to wait three to four months for the extraction site to heal before we can place the dental implant.

-Contact Shipp Family Dental
+Contact Shipp Family Dentistry to Schedule a Consultation

 If you have missing teeth, you never had more excellent options for replacing them.
 Dental bridges and full and partial dentures are popular, but the best tooth replacement is dental implants because they are the option that best supports your oral health.